UofU-Cryosphere/snow-aso/Workflow/README.md

 #### 2.)
 Tool: _PDAL_

-Create GeoTiff of all points classified as stable with bands for minimum and maximum for number of returns.
+Create GeoTiff from all points that are classified as stable, with a band for minimum and another for maximum number of returns.

 Filters applied:
 * Points classified as stable ground surfaces

 #### 3.)
+Tool: _PDAL_

+Create GeoTiff with elevation value of all points classified as stable.

+Filters applied:
+* Points classified as stable ground surfaces

+#### 4.)
 Tool: _GDAL_

-Create update classification GeoTiff, where pixels are:
+Create updated classification GeoTiff, where pixels are:
 * Classified as stable
-* Attribute `NumberOfReturns` is 1
+* `NumberOfReturns` is 1
+* Slope angle more than 5 and less than 50 degrees.
 * No snow depth value was measured in delivery product of ASO

 ### Co-Registration